Last updated October 23, 2020

 Therefore, if you get a tax-friendly second passport and a residence permit in a territorial tax country, you may be able to substantially reduce your tax burden.

-Tax-friendly Second Passports in Countries with No Income Taxes
+Tax-Friendly Second Passports in Zero-Tax Countries

 The fact that you’ll always be able to live in a country with no income tax is what makes these countries the most appealing options for tax-friendly second passports.